-Our commitment to you...
+From the Board of Directors Mojave Water Agency Our commitment to you...

-More than 50 years ago, the voters in the Mojave Desert region approved the creation of an organization, the Mojave Water Agency (MWA), that would participate in the State Water Project (SWP) to bring water from northern California to the desert.
+More than 60 years ago, the voters in the Mojave Desert region approved the creation of the Mojave Water Agency to participate in the State Water Project (SWP) to bring water from Northern California to the desert.

-In 2013, MWA completed the first phase of the Regional Recharge and Recovery Project (R3) which pumps imported and stored SWP water using groundwater wells from our local aquifers along the Mojave River in Hesperia and Apple Valley.
-MWA, a water wholesaler, is able to provide this water to local purveyors, such as the Victorville Water District, Hesperia Water District, Liberty Utilities, and soon, City of Adelanto.
+In 2013, MWA completed the first phase of the Regional Recharge and Recovery Project (R3), which pumps imported and stored SWP water using groundwater wells from our local aquifers along the Mojave River in Hesperia and Apple Valley.
+MWA, a water wholesaler, is able to provide this water to local purveyors, including the Victorville Water District, Hesperia Water District, Liberty Utilities, and City of Adelanto.

-We are proud to announce that water provided by the Mojave Water Agency has met all California's Drinking Water standards.
+We are proud to announce that water provided by the Mojave Water Agency has met all of California's Drinking Water standards.
 Through MWA's trained and certified water professionals, customers have the security of knowing their drinking water has proper monitoring and oversight.
-We are committed to providing our customers with reliable, high quality drinking water.
+We are committed to providing our customers with reliable, high-quality drinking water.